 At Yuma Regional Medical Center, we want you to receive the best care possible.
-That's why we offer a comprehensive hospitalist program for hospitalized patients.
+That is why we offer a comprehensive hospitalist program.
 During your stay, you may be cared for by doctors who specialize in treating patients only in the hospital setting.

 What is a hospitalist?

 A hospitalist is a physician who specializes in caring for patients in the hospital.
 The hospitalists at Yuma Regional Medical Center are board-certified and specifically trained to care for and understand the needs of hospitalized patients.

 There are many advantages that a hospitalist can provide.
 Since they are on site 24-hours a day, seven days a week, they are able to provide you with around-the-clock care.
 If you have a medical emergency at any time during your stay, a hospitalist will be at your bedside within minutes.